 The Laodicean’s apathy disgusted Jesus.
 They were not zealous for the Lord, but they maintained some semblance of faithfulness.
 We should never believe that the bare minimum is pleasing to the Lord.
 May we not fall into the trap of thinking that if we go to worship, sing the songs, stay awake during the sermon, eat the unleavened bread, drink the juice, contribute our pocket change, and bow our heads during the prayers, then we’ve given God our all.

 The root of the Laodicean’s apathy was the deception of self-sufficiency.
-The Laodicean’s boasted in their material wealth.
+The Laodicean’s boasted of their material wealth.
 They had forgotten that God has “chosen those who are poor in the world to be rich in faith and heirs of the kingdom” (Jas.
 2:5).
 We too must realize that wealth or self-sufficiency apart from Christ is ultimately meaningless.
 If we become so successful and seemingly-independent that we believe we do not need God, spiritual apathy will surely follow.

 Congregations must remember that attendance numbers and the weekly contribution do not determine success.
 We, as God’s people, must always keep how desperately we need the Lord in the forefront of our minds.
 Without God, we are dead in our trespasses and sins, separated from Christ, and have no hope in the world—no matter how physically successful we might be (Eph.
 2:1, 12).
 However, in Christ we have access to every spiritual blessing, are heirs according to the promise, and are given the ability to walk in newness of life (Eph.
 1:3; Gal.
 3:29; Rom.
 6:4).
 We must remember the riches lavished upon us in Christ in order to fight apathy.